How the Drive for Space Solar Is Powering Your Home

 - Strong warranties

-Homeowners need systems that can withstand years of Midwest weather conditions while continuing to produce dependable energy savings.
+Homeowners need systems capable of withstanding years of Midwest weather while continuing to deliver dependable savings.

-The good news is that many manufacturing improvements developed for aerospace applications eventually influence residential solar production as well.
-Over time, these advancements help make home solar panels stronger, smarter, and more efficient than previous generations.
+The good news is that many manufacturing improvements first developed for aerospace applications eventually influence residential solar production.
+Over time, these innovations help make residential panels stronger, smarter, and more efficient.

 Modern Solar Panels Are Built for Harsh Weather

-One of the biggest misconceptions about solar is that panels are fragile.
-In reality, modern solar systems are engineered to withstand severe weather conditions, especially in regions like the Midwest where storms, hail, and high winds are common.
+One of the most common misconceptions about solar panels is that they are fragile.
+In reality, modern systems are engineered to withstand severe weather conditions, especially in areas where storms, hail, and high winds are common.

 Hail Resistance

 Quality solar panels undergo extensive impact testing before they are approved for installation.
-Many are tested against hailstones up to one inch in diameter traveling at speeds over 50 mph.
+Many panels are tested against hailstones up to one inch in diameter traveling at speeds exceeding 50 mph.

-Some premium panels are capable of handling even larger impacts without significant damage or power loss.
-In many cases, solar panels can actually provide an added layer of protection for the roof beneath them.
+Some premium panels can handle even larger impacts without major damage or power loss.
+In some cases, solar panels may even provide an added layer of protection for the roof beneath them.

 Wind Resistance

-A professionally installed solar system is designed to handle strong wind conditions.
-Modern mounting systems can withstand wind speeds up to 140 mph when installed correctly.
+Professionally installed solar systems are designed to withstand strong wind conditions.
+Modern mounting systems can often handle wind speeds up to 140 mph when installed properly.

-This level of durability is especially important in areas prone to severe thunderstorms and tornado activity throughout the Midwest.
+This durability is especially important throughout the Midwest, where severe thunderstorms and tornado activity are common.

 Temperature Performance

-That means clear Midwest days can produce excellent solar performance, especially during spring and fall when temperatures are moderate.
+That means clear Midwest days often create excellent solar production, especially during spring and fall when temperatures are moderate.

 The High-Tech Benefits of Residential Solar

 Today’s residential solar systems are far more advanced than many people realize.
-A modern solar installation is essentially a smart energy system connected directly to your home.
+A modern installation functions as a smart energy system connected directly to your home.

 Smart Monitoring

-Most systems now include smartphone monitoring apps that allow homeowners to track:
+Most systems now include smartphone apps that allow homeowners to monitor:

 - Daily energy production